tanjadebie/NumberGuesser/README.md

 # Number Guesser
-Project for CodeCademy FSE course JavaScript Syntax I
+This is a study project for CodeCademy FSE course JavaScript Syntax I

-CodeCademy example:
-https://content.codecademy.com/PRO/independent-practice-projects/number-guesser/example/index.html
+CodeCademy example (how it's supposed to work): https://content.codecademy.com/PRO/independent-practice-projects/number-guesser/example/index.html

+About me:
+Hi, my name is Tanja, I'm learning to code so I can build my own project.
+Read all about it on https://journal.ihavesomanyideas.com